caiiiycuk/js-dos/v7/docs/node.md

     });
 ```

-When dos emulation starts, we will recive [Command Interface](command-interface), we can use it
+When dos emulation starts, we will receive [Command Interface](command-interface), we can use it
 to subscribe on frame updates and to send key/mouse events.

 ```js